The Last Command

 ⏱️ Runtime & Duration

-The total runtime of The Last Command is 110 minutes (1h 50m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Last Command (1955) is 110 minutes (1h 50m).
+Directed by Frank Lloyd, the film runs for 110 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, The Last Command is classified as a ABOVE AVERAGE.
+Analyzing the overall audience sentiment, verified rating of 6.7/10, and global performance metrics, The Last Command is classified as a HIT.
 It remains an essential part of the 1955 cinematic calendar.

 Frequently Asked Questions